HRW Student Task Force logo

 Vote in STF’s Mock Election: October 15-22

-Gif by INTO ACTION
+GIF by INTO ACTION

 You have the potential to be a powerful force in elections, but only if you get involved and make voting a habit.